Diversity-ParetoOptimal/ParetoR/README.md

 #### Acknowledgements ####

-Great appreciation to Dr. Dan Newman, Dr. Serena Wee, and Dr. Wilfred De Corte for guidance and feedback on development of the program.
+Great appreciation to Dr. Serena Wee, Dr. Dan Newman and Dr. Wilfred De Corte for guidance and feedback on development of the program.

 #### Web Application ####